 You can find tide tables listing the high and low tides for your surf spot anywhere online or in a surf shop.
 Together with the information on wave height, period, swell direction and wind angle and speed you can accurately predict how the waves will be in the next 2-3 days.
 When examining the tide tables it is also important to check what the water levels will be.
 Because of the fluctuation in tides high tide on one day can mean the same water depth as low tide on another day.
 This could mean that the waves will not break over the reef or sand and there will be no waves to surf.

-It is extremely valuable to know exactly what tides your favourite surf spots prefer.
+It is extremely valuable to know exactly what tides your favorite surf spots prefer.
 With this information you can make better decisions when it comes to choosing the best tide window.
 It takes time to learn about the tides but you will score much more great waves eventually.

 Besides our articles how does the moon affect the tides for surfing be sure to read our guide to wind generated waves.
-See you in the water !
+See you in the water!